scottishgovernment/economicactionplan.mygov.scot/pages/place/city-region.md

 ## City Region Deals

-City deals worth up to £1.125 billion over the next 10 to 20 years have been agreed for the Glasgow City Region, Aberdeen and Aberdeenshire, Inverness and Highland, Edinburgh and South East Scotland.
+City deals worth up to £1.125 billion over the next 10 to 20 years have been agreed for the [Glasgow City Region](http://www.glasgowcityregion.co.uk/), [Aberdeen and Aberdeenshire](http://www.abzdeal.com/), [Inverness and Highland](https://www.highland.gov.uk/cityregiondeal), and [Edinburgh and South East Scotland](http://www.acceleratinggrowth.org.uk/).
 Heads of Terms for an agreement have been reached for Stirling and Clackmannanshire.
-Signing of Heads of Terms for the Tay Cities Region is imminent.
+Signing of Heads of Terms for the [Tay Cities Region](https://www.taycities.co.uk/) is imminent.

 Each deal is tailored to the social and economic situation of its region, with projects such as the Oil and Gas Technology Centre in Aberdeen, the distributed learning of STEM subjects across Highland, and a focus on capitalising on data driven innovation in Edinburgh.